binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/README.md

 *pfam*

 a widespread group of enzymes that hydrolyse the glycosidic bond between two or more carbohydrates, or between a carbohydrate and a non-carbohydrate moiety.

+## 2021-07-26 Discussion and reading notes

+The adhesin group met today.
+Both Jan and